Colston's Primary School Governors

 - staffing issues and relevant policies, including pay, appointments and performance management

-Additional working groups are set up as required to monitor and support the school development plan and school vision.
+Additional working groups are set up as required and report into the relevant Committees and the Full Governing Body.

 Governors undertake a programme of monitoring as part of holding the school’s management to account.
 This is dictated by the priority areas set out in the school development plan for the year.